-Tala Lee-Turton’s talent has taken her on an incredible journey, from Barnsley to the Bolshoi – and beyond.
-In 2016, Tala made history as only the third British female to graduate from the world-famous Bolshoi Ballet Academy in its 245-year-history, and now she’s achieving her career goals as a professional classical ballet dancer with the Astrakhan State Theatre of Opera and Ballet.
+Tala Lee-Turton’s talent has taken her on an incredible journey, from Barnsley to the Bolshoi, moving 2000 miles from her home in Yorkshire to Russia when she was 16.
+In 2016, Tala made history as only the third British female to graduate from the world-famous Bolshoi Ballet Academy in its then 245-year-history.
+Now she’s achieving her career goals as the Creative Producer and Founder of Tala Lee-Turton Productions and freelance professional dancer, having worked with English National Ballet and Astrakhan State Theatre of Opera and Ballet.

 Born and raised in Barnsley, Tala began dancing at the age of four when her talent was spotted by her local dance school.
 Aged 11 she won a scholarship to one of the UK’s top performing arts schools but while studying there, she was told that she’d never become a classical dancer.
-Determined to achieve her ambition, she found new teachers at Bristol Russian Ballet School.
-From here she was invited to audition for the Bolshoi and in 2012, at just 16-years-old, won her place at the world-famous ballet school.
+Determined to achieve her ambition, she found new teachers and was invited to audition for the Bolshoi.
+In 2012, at just 16-years-old, she won her place at the world-famous ballet school.

-Tala is born and brought up in Barnsley, England and returns to her family home there when her work commitments allow her.
-She is proud to be an ambassador for the town; winning the Proud of Barnsley Young Superstar award in 2012 and also becoming a Barnsley Civic Champion.
+Tala returns to her family home in Yorkshire when her work commitments allow her.
+She is proud to be an ambassador for her home town; winning the Proud of Barnsley Young Superstar award in 2012 and also becoming a Barnsley Civic Champion.

 Tala wrote this blog during her four-years of training at the world-famous Bolshoi Ballet Academy in Moscow.
 The blog follows Tala’s journey as a 16-year old exploring Moscow, learning Russian and gives an insight into the intense training regime that turned her into the professional dancer she is today.